roszakc/roszakc.me/docs/projectHub.md

 ### &#8594; Study Buddy

 This project was a social good class project that is open source on GitHub.
-I gathered a team of three other memembers to create this app which helps students track hours studied and add events easily to their calenders.
+I gathered a team of three other members to create this app which helps students track hours studied and add events easily to their calendars.
 I lead the team as well as worked with the team to solve blockers.

 See the project on [GitHub](https://github.com/roszakc/StudyBuddy)!

 * * *

 ### &#8594; Advent of code

 This is half of the month of [Advent of Code 2020](https://adventofcode.com/).
 Advent of code is a fun advent calendar where you complete small programming challenges each day.
 The fun twist is there is two parts to each day, you implement the first half without knowing what the second task will be.
 Often you have to rewrite your code and having good designs makes it easy to tweak but bad designs make it quite difficult.